GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   labeledge("E", (rel: (1, 0)), "n")
 })))

-This visual approach becomes indispensable when analyzing complex tensor contractions, as illustrated in the following example.
+This visual approach proves indispensable when analyzing complex tensor contractions, as illustrated in the following example.

 #exampleblock([
 *Example: Trace Permutation Rule*